Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 • Eye and skin infection.

-Prolonged exposure to aspergillus spores leads to more serious symptoms, including:
+Prolonged exposure to aspergillus spores leads to more severe symptoms, including:

 • Malformation of the neck and head.